RobertLoy/FSW-125-Capstone/README.md

 Students build a front end React page which displays reuslts from a GET-API within express and allows the user to interact with the POST, PUT, and DELETE apis also.
 There also is a search functionality that uses the GET-API endpoint with a URL parameter.

+The client will run in port 3000 and the server will run on port 9000.
+The package.json file is updates on the client side to reflect the proxy to port 9000.
+Both pieces need to be running at the same time to have the aplication work.
+Note, when starting the services with nodemon, and having thedata stored in the code, any saving of the files on the server will trigger the data to revert to what ever was in the code, and all modification will be lost.

 ## Libraries and tools used
 - React
 - ExpressJS